johnkit/ace3p-production/doc/notes/UsingProjects.md

 Once you have signed in this way, you can select the "Submit job to NERSC" option in the project export panel.
 Note that the NEWT session id appears in one of the dialog fields.

+## Monitoring Jobs

+You can view the status of all jobs submitted to NERSC in the Cumulus Jobs panel.
+The status column, which is updated approximately every 15 seonds, displays "created", "queued", "running", "completed", or "error".
+You can use the context menu to delete jobs, termanate running jobs, and download results from completed jobs.

 ## Saving Projects